- Transparency in the Capital market

 Accounting-Related Internal Control and Risk Management System

-The objective of the methods and measures we have put in place is to secure the assets of the company and enhance operating efficiency.
+The objective of the methods and measures in place is to secure the assets of the company and enhance operating efficiency.
 The internal control system that has been implemented is intended to ensure the reliability of accounting and reporting and to ensure compliance with internal rules as well as legal regulations and the Articles of Association.
-We assure the adequate separation of functions and have also implemented appropriate spans of control.
-Furthermore, we make sure that responsibilities do not overlap and that tasks, expertise and responsibilities are pooled.
-We have also integrated controls into the workflows.
-Key components of these structures and controls include strict compliance with the system of checks and balances for all essential accounting processes, effective and precisely defined access rights for our IT systems, spot checks of employees at all levels by the respective superior, and control over the structural and process organization including the key operational company processes within the scope of our certified quality management system.
+The adequate separation of functions is ensured and appropriate spans of control have been implemented.
+Furthermore, it is ensured that responsibilities do not overlap and that tasks, expertise and responsibilities are pooled.
+Controls have also been integrated into the workflows.
+Key components of these structures and controls include strict compliance with the system of checks and balances for all essential accounting processes, effective and precisely defined access rights for IT systems, spot checks of employees at all levels by the respective superior, and control over the structural and process organization including the key operational company processes within the scope of the certified quality management system.
 The essential features of the internal control system described above apply to all functional areas.
 In the accounting process, the implementation of the structural and process organization controls within the internal control system assures data integrity for the information that flows into financial reporting.

 In addition to these controls implemented in the organization, the individual functional areas are also monitored by superiors and, if applicable, the internal audit department.
 In this case, the internal audit department is responsible for reviewing the functioning and effectiveness of the internal control system.
 In order to conduct the audit, the internal audit department has comprehensive information and review rights.